-Processing name Task details Prep Check Check the execution requirements for expanding a cluster.
-OS Installation Install an OS on the servers for expanding a cluster.
+Processing name Task details PrepCheck Represent TaskItemSet Register the process in PrepCheck.
+Prep Check Check the execution requirements for expanding a cluster.
+OS Installation Install the OS, apply patches, and run scripts on the servers for expanding a cluster.
 DNS Settings Register DNS host record on the servers for expanding a cluster. iRMC Settings Execute the iRMC settings and ISM settings for the servers for expanding a cluster.
 OS Settings Execute the OS settings and ISM settings for the servers for expanding a cluster.
 Cluster Settings Execute the cluster settings for the servers for expanding a cluster.
 Ism Settings Execute the ISM settings for the servers for expanding a cluster.
 ESXi Host Post Settings Execute the OS settings (post-settings) for the servers for expanding a cluster.